God Dethroned: Biography

-A new drummer was found, Ariën Van Weesenbeek, and the band entered the studio at the end of 2002 to record Into the Lungs of Hell.
-More problems began to follow, as Beef and Jens were tired with the direction of the band and wanted to push for a more heavy and extreme sound with more anti-Christian lyrics (themes that had begun to start to fade to an extent on Ravenous), whereas Sattler wanted to keep the band at a more melodic and darker sound with lyrics focused more on darkness, horror, nihilism, and other themes.
-After the recording and a short amount of touring for Into the Lungs of Hell, both the bassist and guitarist left the band, and Henri Sattler had to go look out for members once again.
-Bassist Henk Zinger was quickly brought into the fold, and Ariën van Weesenbeek recommended Belgian guitarist Isaac Delahaye to the band.
-This lineup would finish up the remaining tour dates and would go back into the studio to record another album, 2004's The Lair of the White Worm.
+Drummer Ariën Van Weesenbeek joined the band, and they entered the studio at the end of 2002 to record Into the Lungs of Hell.
+Beef and Jens tired of the band's direction and wanted a heavier and more extreme sound with more anti-Christian lyrics, which had faded to an extent on Ravenous.
+Sattler wanted a more melodic and darker sound with lyrics focused on horror, nihilism, and other themes.
+After the recording and a short amount of touring for Into the Lungs of Hell, the bassist and guitarist left the band.
+Sattler recruited bassist Henk Zinger, and Ariën van Weesenbeek recommended Belgian guitarist Isaac Delahaye to the band.
+This lineup finished the remaining tour dates and recorded another album, 2004's The Lair of the White Worm.

-After touring for a little while, the band then went back into the studio with legendary producer Rick Rubin, and released The Toxic Touch in 2006 through American.
+After touring for a lwhile, the band went back into the studio with producer Rick Rubin and released The Toxic Touch in 2006 through American.

-In January 2008, two personnel changes were made.
-Since Ariën van Weesenbeek had joined Dutch symphonic metal band Epica full-time in December 2007, he was replaced with former drummer Roel Sanders.
-After a writing period, Passiondale was recorded and released in early 2009.
-The album's concept is based on The Battle of Passchendaele during World War I. Once the album was completed, auditions were held and Susan Gerl was selected as the new guitar player.
-Shortly after the release Roel Sanders was asked to leave the band and Michiel Van Der Plicht was brought in.
+In January 2008, former drummer Roel Sanders replaced Ariën van Weesenbeek, who had joined Dutch symphonic metal band Epica full-time in December 2007.
+After a writing period, they recorded and released Passiondale in early 2009.
+The album's concept was based on The Battle of Passchendaele during World War I. Once the album was completed, Susan Gerl became the new guitar player.
+Shortly after the release, Roel Sanders was asked to leave the band and Michiel Van Der Plicht was brought in.

-In 2010, Henri Sattler stated in a Metal Blade Press release:"We are halfway through the writing process for a new album, which we will record starting end of May.
+In 2010, Sattler stated in a Metal Blade Press release:"We are halfway through the writing process for a new album, which we will record starting end of May.
 First, we'll play on the Killfest tour in the U.S. supporting Overkill together with label mates Woe of Tyrants and many other great bands.